edne/LittleGPTracker/README.md

-This repository is based on the [@djdiskmachine fork](https://github.com/djdiskmachine/LittleGPTracker/), active at least till the beginning off 2023.
+This repository is based on the [@djdiskmachine fork](https://github.com/djdiskmachine/LittleGPTracker/), active at least till the beginning of 2023.
 All the features introduced here are on [separate branches](https://github.com/edne/LittleGPTracker/branches/all?query=feature%2F) based on its `master` and can be merged separately on any other fork starting from the same base (like [this